Maayeka

 Sepu vadi- A healthy spinach curry with steamed white lentil dumplings

 Sepu vadi is Best served with Rotis (Indian flat breads) cumin rice or just plain steamed rice.
 I have learned this from a friend of mine, and tweaked it a bit.
 Hope you will like this traditional Himachali recipe.
+Do try this traditional curry once and you will surely love the simple rustic flavors of this awesome curry.

 You may also like these delicious recipes-